 And now we are two…foals that is.

-The first reports from the Corolla Wild Horse Fund that a new addition to the Wild Horses in Outer Banks herd.
+The first reports from the Corolla Wild Horse Fund are that a new addition has been added to the Wild Horses in Outer Banks herd.
 These are wild mustangs that roam Carova and came out earlier this month.
 About a week later a second foal was seen.

 Typically, according to the folks at the CWHF about six foals are born every year to the Wild Horses in Outer Banks herd.